Sometimes people ask me, “Why did you start an Amazon business?” And that’s a really, really good question.

 The question I always have for them is, “Do you really want to be doing that thing, at that point in time?”

-The reason I love Amazon—I’ve got three companies, and all of them are successful—but the reason I love Amazon and Amazon business the most, is because at that moment in time, when I’ve done the creative work, I’ve created the brand, I’ve tossed the product.
-I’ve done all that stuff, and it goes live on Amazon … I’ve done maybe a few months of work, getting reviews in and stuff, but once I’ve done that, the answer to the question is that there’s nothing for me to do.
-I just make sure it doesn’t run out of stock, which means that I have the most important thing to me, which is time.
+The reason I love Amazon—I’ve got three companies, and all of them are successful—but the reason I love Amazon and my Amazon business the most, is because at that moment in time, when I’ve done the creative work, I’ve created the brand, I’ve tossed the product.
+I’ve done all that stuff, and it goes live on Amazon … I’ve done maybe a few months of work, getting Amazon product reviews in and stuff, but once I’ve done that, the answer to the question is that there’s nothing for me to do.
+I just make sure my Amazon business doesn’t run out of stock, which means that I have the most important thing to me, which is time.
 True entrepreneurship is about freedom.
 If you want freedom, then you need to choose the right business, not just any business.

 Believe me, so many businesses will not give you time, even if they’re successful.
 In fact, the more successful they are, the less time you’re going to have.

 If the ultimate goal is time and freedom, it really has to be Amazon as a business model.
 That’s why I always look at Amazon as an investment.
 I’m happy to make $50 or $100 dollars a day by selling a couple of little products on Amazon, and then build them up; none of them require my time once they’re built.

 Time, for me, is the name of the game.
 Thanks for visiting our Amazon FBA blog.
 I hope you’ve learnt something from this.
 Bye for now.